Background Checks Without Backfires: Compliance Tips for Employers

 1. You may be violating state law or statute.

-Although there is not currently federal law on the issue, some states prohibit the practice of running the background check prior to the offer.
+Although there is no current federal law on the issue, some states prohibit the practice of running the background check prior to the offer.
 Additionally, the “ban-the-box” legislation may apply, which bans an employer from asking certain questions related to criminal history during the hiring process.

 2. Background checks are costly.

 Thorough background results are not cheap.
-Don’t waste hundreds of dollars on background checks for candidates that won’t receive an offer of employment.
+Don’t waste your company's money on background checks for candidates who won’t receive an offer of employment.

 3. Beware of pre-adverse and adverse action requirements.

 The Fair Credit Reporting Act (FCRA) requires notifying the candidate when the background check information leads to an adverse hiring decision.
-Awkward situation to pull a job offer that you haven’t even made!
+There is a specific process to follow, and it becomes an awkward situation to pull a job offer that you haven’t even made!

 4. You may be setting yourself up for discrimination claims and other problems